paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

 ```

 The full implementation you find on [this gist](https://gist.github.com/paulosuzart/9bb8b4944fb01cdbdaaf72358c52ff1c).
-The gist includes an optimized version not using regex.
-This version is slightly more complex to explain but the optimization lies in the fact that only nodes sharing a prefix are visited, plus no regex is used and only the length of the prefix is used to match the signals.

 # Conclusion

 Code challenge is something I'm not a big fan of.
 I myself avoid applying these metal-cold code challenges and prefer code questions where a detailed discussion is enough to find a solution then you iterate with the candidate.
 It's more humane, more respectful and you better understand the candidate.
 But given the feedback I got, it turned into a matter of honour to implement this, and if some day they see it, nice, if not, it's my peace of mind that counts.

 A good understanding of a problem, an equally important, the understanding of the solution can take time.
 If you check the [gist history](https://gist.github.com/paulosuzart/9bb8b4944fb01cdbdaaf72358c52ff1c/revisions) you'll see dozens of revisions over couple days.
-As you understand you are able to optimize and fore see conditions that can compromise performance, space or
+As you understand both the problem and the solution, you are able to optimize and foresee conditions that can compromise performance, space or the readability of the solution.
+I confess the `?` noise got me.
+Was enough to blur my brain around a simple solution.
+But now it's done!

 [morse]: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/International_Morse_Code.svg/186px-International_Morse_Code.svg.png